 If you anticipate the need to miss an appointment, please notify us as soon as possible.

 All of our counsellors are trained, experienced staff that are aware of the unique issues and/or challenges that may affect art and design students.
-Please see Our Team to learn more about the Health and Wellness Centre Counsellors.
+Please visit Our Team page to learn more about the Health and Wellness Centre Counsellors.

 In keeping with the Centre’s commitment of professional development and education, the Centre often provides education and training to students pursuing degrees in various health professions.
 These students are supervised by regulated health professionals within the Centre and are eager to support you achieve your goals.

 Counselling is an active process where you and your counsellor work together to find ways to resolve issues and/or address your concerns.
 To get the most out of your sessions: